 We’ve written a lot over the past few weeks about how water and storage tanks just don’t play well together in a number of situations.
 But don’t get us wrong.
 Storage tanks that are specifically designed to hold water do a great job of it.
-And there are plenty of applications that require a tank designed for water storage.
+And plenty of applications require a tank designed for water storage.
 In this week’s blog, we’ll talk about Xerxes fiberglass storage tanks and the various water storage applications for which they can be used.

 Xerxes Fiberglass Tanks: For All Kinds of Water Storage Applications